 As pastoralists, the Maasai depend on animals for food, income, and status.
 Without livestock, families are forced to rely on the generosity of their neighbors, putting stress on the whole community.
 Acquiring the livestock can be costly and is not an option for poor families.
 However, livestock such as goats can assist in the fight against malnourishment in this poverty-stricken community of Alailelai.

-To address this need, Maasai Partners (MP) offers a goat program.
-We give four goats to the poorest local families, who have no livestock.
-To ensure the growth of the herd, no goat may be killed or sold for three years.
-In the meantime, the family receives nourishment from the goat milk.
+To address this need, Maasai Partners (MP) offered an annual goat program until increasingly strict regulations in the Ngorongoro Conservation Area made it too difficult to continue.
+We gave four goats each year to the poorest local families, who had no livestock.
+To ensure the growth of the herd, no goat was not allowed be killed or sold for three years.
+In the meantime, the family would received nourishment from the goat milk.